andrewnx/youtubeplan/content/_index.md

    - Focus on long-term audience growth and brand loyalty.

 # Note
-- Prompt ChatGPT for further elaboration on how to implement the project plan and social media strategy.
+- Prompt ChatGPT, or link it this site, for further elaboration on how to implement the project plan and social media strategy.
-- There are hyperlinks on this page to various technologies/services
+- There are hyperlinks included here to the various technologies/services